Hamziss/MERN-TEMPLATE/README.md

  ## 🛠 Installation & Set Up 🛠

  1. Install dependencies :
- first you have clone the repo using github desktop or in the git bash by the command:
+ first you have clone the repo using github desktop or in the git bash by :
   ```
    git clone https://github.com/Hamziss/MERN-TEMPLATE
    ```